CG-MLLM: Captioning and Generating 3D content via Multi-modal Large Language Models: Experiments

-Although our design supports 3D understanding, most captions in the dataset we use~\cite{xiangStructured3DLatents2025} (usually <20 words) are generated by an MLLM, limiting the model’s 3D understanding, as illustrated in Fig.~\ref{fig:task}.
+Although our design supports 3D understanding, most captions in the dataset we use~\cite{xiangStructured3DLatents2025} (usually less than 20 words) are generated by an MLLM, limiting the model’s 3D understanding, as illustrated in Fig.~\ref{fig:task}.
 Therefore, when designing the spatial understanding functionality, we retain the image-based understanding component and treat it as the primary modality for interpreting rendered 3D geometry.
 Quantitative results for spatial content captioning are reported in Tab.~\ref{tab:caption_und_metrics}.
 Compared to LLaVA~\cite{liuVisualInstructionTuning2023}, InstructBLIP~\cite{daiInstructBLIPGeneralpurposeVisionLanguage2023},and the Qwen3-VL\cite{baiQwen3VLTechnicalReport2025}, our method achieves consistently better performance across all metrics.
+This indicates that jointly training for 3D generation not only equips the model with generative capability, but also transfers back to perception, enhancing its ability to reason about 3D structure from images alone.
 However, our method currently trails established approaches such as 3D-LLM~\cite{hong3DLLMInjecting3D2023}, PointLLM~\cite{xuPointLLMEmpoweringLarge2024}, and ShapeLLM-Omni-7B~\cite{yeShapeLLMomniNativeMultimodal2025}.
 This performance gap is likely attributable to their extensive 3D captioning datasets and larger model scale.